-The most likely conditions for creosote to occur are: (1) when a large number of small pieces of wood are added to a hot bed of coals and the damper is then completely closed; (2) extremely long, smoldering fires, and; (3) burning wet or green wood.
+The most likely conditions for creosote to occur are: (1) when filling the firebox with a hot bed of coals and the damper is then completely closed; (2) extremely long, smoldering fires, and; (3) burning wet or green wood.

 Lack of combustion air and smoldering fires usually result in dense smoke and low stack temperatures in the chimney connector and the chimney.
 Wet or green wood can also produce dense smoke and excessive water vapor, which can quickly lead to creosote buildup.